 In fact, our rounded and arched frames can be made keyable, so you can adjust the tension of your canvas over time, just as you would with any other frame.
 (Not sure whether you need a keyable canvas?
 See this post on what keyable means and why it matters.)

-Above is a keyable stretcher frame design and below, a strainer frame which is not keyable.
+Above is a keyable shaped stretcher frame design and below, a fixed strainer frame which is not keyable.

 Look for a design that has a raised edge to keep your canvas from rubbing against the wood on your rounded frame.

 One other important design feature you want to see is a raised edge, a front "fall" or slope, on your irregularly-shaped frame.
 This reduces the canvas's contact with the frame except at the very edge, preventing "ghosting" marks if the canvas were to touch the inside edge of the frame as you are pushing on the canvas while painting.
 Having too much contact with the wood underneath can also wear at the canvas over time.

 EXPERT TIPS FOR STRETCHING CANVAS ON IRREGULARLY-SHAPED FRAMES

 Superior design and careful machining ensure that even your irregularly-shaped canvases will remain a strong, durable support for your best works throughout their lifetime.

 - When stretching canvas onto a round or other shaped frame, always start with unprimed cotton or linen canvas over the frame first, then prime it.
 Unprimed canvas is more flexible, helping prevent unsightly folds or pleating in the canvas when you’re stretching over a round, oval, or arched frame.
 The thicker your frame, the more difficult it is to prevent canvas folds (and the more important it becomes to work with unprimed canvas).

 - Choose carefully between cotton and linen canvas for your irregularly-shaped project.
 How comfortable are you stretching your own canvas?
 How large is the piece?
 What’s your budget?
 Learn more about the differences between cotton and linen for different types of projects in this post.